Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Post-quench dynamics: linear entropy

-To gain an analytical insight, we derive an exact expression for linear entropy in the limiting case when we connect one qubit with Ising chain and take $ h\approx0 $.
-The ground state of the pre-quenched Hamiltonian is,
+To gain analytical insight, we derive an exact expression for linear entropy in the limiting case when we connect one qubit with the Ising ring and take {$ h=0 $.
+The ground state of transverse Ising model with $h=0$, consistent with the $\mathbb{Z}_2$ symmetry, is $ \kt{\psi^I_G} = \frac{1}{\sqrt{2}}[ \kt{+++\dots+} + \kt{---\dots-}$.
+This macroscopic superposition is known as the ``cat state''\cite{Sch1935}, or GHZ state\cite{GHZ2007} in literature, and their generation has attracted much attention \cite{Zeilingeretal1999, WanBaySouSop2010, Pengetal2019, li2022rapid}.
+For non-zero but small $h$, this state is the true ground state of the transverse Ising chain.
+Although very fragile against ``symmetry breaking'' perturbation in $N\to \infty$ limit, this state is still interesting to study as our interaction term does not break the $\mathbb{Z}_2$ symmetry.
+The ground state of the pre-quench Hamiltonian is,